Glossary of British ordnance terms: Cartridge

 Howitzer cartridges, both BL and separate QF, contained a central core of cordite surrounded by several stacked ring-shaped bags of cordite.
 To obtain the appropriate "charge" for the required range and angle of elevation, the gunner discarded one or more rings before loading.

-See charge for how QF 25-pounder charges varied in World War II.
+See charge for how Ordnance QF 25-pounder charges varied in World War II.

 Cartridge case

 The case, usually brass, holding the propellant charge.
 Used with small arms and QF artillery ammunition.
 The QF cases in 1915 could be cleaned and then reloaded up to a maximum of six firings with Cordite charges, with the record detailing the "life of the case" marked on the base.
 The limitation on the number of firings was due to the case expanding on firing, having to be "rectified" by turning metal off the lower part, which restored the correct dimensions but progressively weakened the case.